-17.(1) A Minister or other person who exercises a statutory duty which touches upon issues regarding the habilitation and rehabilitation of disabled persons must in discharging that duty, have regard to the need to ensure that persons with disabilities can attain and maintain maximum independence, full physical, mental, social and vocational ability, and full inclusion and participation in all aspects of life.

-(2) For the purposes of subsection (1) a Minister may make such provision by regulations or, where appropriate, by implementing plans programmes or policies.
+- 20.(1) A person who exercises a statutory duty relating to issues regarding the habilitation and rehabilitation of persons with disabilities must, in discharging that duty, promote, as far as reasonably possible, the rights of persons with disabilities to attain and maintain maximum independence, full physical, mental, social and vocational ability, and full inclusion and participation in all aspects of life. - (2) For the purposes of subsection (1) the Minister may make such provision by Regulations or, where appropriate, by implementing plans, programmes or policies.